Community Impact Grant

 North State Equity Fund

-As the Fund grows, it will sponsor public forums and capacity-building activities for non-profits.
-The fund will be administered by UWNC, under the guidance of an Advisory Committee consisting of representatives of the three organizations.
+The current NSEF grant cycle is closed.
+Stay tuned for our next round of North State Equity Fund grants.
 For more information on the North State Equity Fund, email Melody Proebstel at email@example.com.
 Or, check out our YouTube channel where some of our grant recipients' stories are featured.

 Project Homeless Connect